 All contact history with a specific client — including calls, texts, and voicemails — are in a single thread so you can easily follow up with clients.

-- Unlimited free calling to the US and Canada
+- Unlimited free calling and texting to the US and Canada

 - Available on web, desktop, and mobile

-- Shared phone numbers so that calls simultaneously ring multiple teammates
+- Shared phone numbers so that calls simultaneously ring multiple teammates; teammates can also tag each other in internal threads to assign out tasks and collaborate

 - Auto-attendants that help callers route themselves